-Originally posted from binarydigit.io/mac-terminal-setup I wanted to show the terminal setup I use for my dev environment.
+Originally posted from my old blog at binarydigit.io/mac-terminal-setup I wanted to show the terminal setup I use for my dev environment.
 I have the same setup whether I’m on Mac or linux (Ubuntu) – but below is the setup I like to use on my Macbook Pro.

 Instead of using the default terminal that’s built into MacOS, I love to use iTerm2.
 This is because iTerm2 allows for tons of customized configurability as well as my fave feature – split panes.
 It comes in hand when you need to run a few processes or log into various systems at the same time, without needing to open multiple windows and dock them a particular way.
 (For Linux I recommend Tilix!)

 You can download iTerm2 directly from their website and drag to your Applications folder.

 Starting with MacOS 10.15, the default shell is zsh, whereas before it was bash.
 (If you’re on an early version of MacOS, you can use homebrew to install it quickly with the command

 I like zsh because it allows for customizability.
 For even more features I love using Oh-My-Zsh, a popular plugin framework that’s community-driven and includes 200+ optional plugins and over 100 themes.

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

 You’ll then be prompted to install the command line tools for MacOS: